What is Ippatsu?

 - Value of ippatsu cancellation

-- Balance with your own hand
+- Balance with your hand

 Psychological Aspects

-- Pressure: Fear of ippatsu distorts play
+- Pressure: Fear of ippatsu distorts discards

-- Anticipation: Riichi player hopes for ippatsu
+- Expectation: Riichi player hopes for ippatsu

 - Mind games: Timing of ippatsu cancellation